-Six Months Ended October r
+Three Months Ended July 31, У

-31,
+20 12 20 11

-2011 201 2010
+Principal collected as a percent of average finance receivables 14.9 % 15.9 %

-Principal collected as a percent of average finance receivables 31.6 % 32.5 %
+Average down-payment percentage 7.2 % 7.3 %

-Average down-payment percentage 7.1 % 7.0 %
+• July 31, 2012 ,

-Average originating contract term (in months) 26.3 25.7
+Average originating contract term (in months) 26.7 26.4

-Portfolio weighted average contract term, including modifications (in months) 27.5 27.4
+Portfolio weighted average contract term, including modifications (in months) 28.1 27.4

-The decrease in the principal collected as a percent of average finance receivables is primarily attributed to the higher average portfolio interest rate and slightly longer average contract term, together with a slight increase in contract modifications as well as the fact that the overall portfolio is younger when compared to this time last year.
+The decrease in the principal collected as a percent of average finance receivables is primarily attributed to the longer average contract term, together with an increase in contract modifications as well as the higher average interest rate within the portfolio when compared to this time last year.
+The increases in contract term are primarily related to recent increases in the average selling price and our efforts to keep payments affordable for our customers.
+The Company has seen average selling price decreases in its most recent quarters but over the last several years pricing trends have resulted in higher average selling prices.